nablarch-development-standards/nablarch-style-guide/en/java/java-style-guide.md

 - `java.lang.Iterable`
 - `java.lang.Runnable`

-Classes that are created in a business application often have roles in accordance with the stereotypes for architecture design.
+Classes that are created in a business application often have roles in accordance with the stereotypes for system design.
 Hence, when naming the classes, add suffixes etc. making it evident that the classes correspond to the stereotypes.

 |Role|Naming rule|